Last Updated on

 As someone who loves being active, there are so many opportunities in the city to stay active.
 I walked almost everywhere in Brisbane.
 And there are many bike paths for people who want to be on two wheels.

 And Brisbane is not a congested city.
 The city is busting with locals and tourists but not the point that it is overwhelming.
-There is a good balance of activities, nightlife and things to do in Brisbane that one will not be bored at all.
+There is a good balance of things to do in Brisbane at night and during the day that will keep you occupied.

 And most of all, Brisbane is close to the most beautiful beaches in Australia.
 If you travel south for an hour, you can see all the gorgeous beaches of Gold Coast.
 And if you head north of Brisbane, the beaches of Sunshine Coast and Noosa Heads are just 2 hours away.